MarcoIeni/release-plz/website/docs/faq.md

 Here are some reasons why you might want to edit the release PR:

-- edit the changelog: the changelog file, e.g. `CHANGELOG.md` produced by release-plz is a good starting point, but you might want to add more details to it.
+- Edit the changelog: the `CHANGELOG.md` file produced by release-plz is a good starting point, but you might want to add more details to it.
-  release-plz will only use the relevant version part of the merged changelog file (i.e. not the generated changelog in the merge request description) to populate the corresponding git release.
+  Release-plz populates the corresponding git release description with the new changes of the changelog file.
+  Note: you don't need to edit the collabsible changelog in the PR description.
-- edit the version: if you forgot to mark a commit as a [breaking change](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer), or if cargo-semver-checks [failed](https://github.com/obi1kenobi/cargo-semver-checks#will-cargo-semver-checks-catch-every-semver-violation)
+- Edit the version: if you forgot to mark a commit as a [breaking change](https://www.conventionalcommits.org/en/v1.0.0/#commit-message-with-description-and-breaking-change-footer), or if cargo-semver-checks [failed](https://github.com/obi1kenobi/cargo-semver-checks#will-cargo-semver-checks-catch-every-semver-violation)